urbit/urbit/CONTRIBUTING.md

 the case, then contacting that person to coordinate before starting to work is probably a good idea.

+There is also a "help wanted" tag for things that we are especially eager to have outside contributions on.
+Check here first!

 ## Staying in touch

 The urbit developers communicate on urbit itself.
 Joining the